coder36/stella/README.md

 # Stella Styling

-Experiment to mix sinatra and nodejs.
+Experiment to mix sinatra and javascript.

   - React